FSBalbuena/brainstorming-app/README.md

 Now the app is running but I have "The CJS build of Vite's Node API is deprecated." warning, so I need to add a `"type":"module"` to `package.json`

+**Adding linterns**

+- The eslint config file is a copy from the react-vite example.
+- on `eslint.config.js` need to extend the `globals` used, for node, and jest.
+- fix lint errors
+- Remove `craco.config` file because is no longer used

 ## Available Scripts

 ### Standars